postmanlabs/labs-docs/src/pages/postman-flows/core-concepts/data-types.md

 ### Boolean

-The boolean value can contain two symbols `true` or `false` as with any programming language.
-The Boolean type is represented by the symbol `bool`.
+The boolean value can contain two symbols `true` or `false`.
+The boolean type is represented by the symbol `bool`.

 The _boolean_ value gets automatically converted to a _number_ or a _string_ if required.